 Compression therapy is often recommended following vein treatment.
 During the treatment of your varicose veins, thrombotic and inflammatory pathways are activated to achieve the desired results.
 They can have unwanted effects on your body, which can be minimized with the use of compression therapy.
 This is where the importance of your stockings come in.

-Compression stockings help improve your blood circulation.
+When you wear Compression stockings it helps improve your blood circulation.
 This prevents you from experiencing pain in the legs or swelling in the ankles.
 They also reduce bruising and clotting.

 The nature of the treatment itself and your healthcare provider’s assessment will determine how long you’ll need to wear stockings.